yashkumar0042/python/git/day1.md

 - Each user has a complete copy of the repository.
 - Changes are tracked independently, allowing offline work.

-# 3. A Short History of Git
+# III.
+A Short History of Git

 ## Inception
 - Created by Linus Torvalds in 2005.